rundb/dictofun/firmware/src/lib/ble_fts/README.md

 by using `Request file info` command.

 TODO: specify way to signal error to the host (f.e. if file doesn't exist)

+##### Opcode 0x05 - Request next list of files

+Upon reception of this command device continues sending the list of files on the device (it's necessary, if the list of the files is too long to fit into one characteristic).

+##### Opcode 0x06 - Confirm receive completion

+If the host has received all of the files present on the device, it can optionally signal the device about it.
+This allows the device to format the file storage without losing the data.

 #### Data transfer procedure for the read/notify characteristics